This working paper identifies the sources of changes in German international price competitiveness over the past 30 years.

 Labour market reform in Germany needs to be followed up in order to raise the economy's capacity to generate employment, as discussed in this working paper.

-This note summarizes the main characteristics of the German education system.
-The full edition “Education at a Glance: OECD indicators 2005” provides a rich and up-to-date array of education indicators enabling countries to see themselves in the light of other countries' performance.
+This note (in German) summarizes the main characteristics of the Germany's education system.
+The full edition “Education at a Glance: 2006” provides a comparable and up-to-date array of education indicators enabling countries to see themselves in the light of other countries' performance.

-The main purpose of the thematic review on adult learning is to understand adults’ access and participation in education and training and to enhance policies and approaches to increase incentives for adults to undertake learning activities in OECD countries.
+The main purpose of the thematic review on adult learning is to understand adults’ access and participation in education and training and to enhance policies and approaches to increase incentives for adults to undertake learning activities in OECD countries